Fernando Pasquinelli: Career

 Born in Santa Fe, Pasquinelli spent his early career in Argentina with Boca Juniors and Talleres.

-He had a brief spell in England with Leicester City, but failed to make a single appearance for the club.
+He had a brief spell in England with Leicester City on loan, but failed to make a single appearance for the club.

 He moved to Scotland in 2003, making 27 league appearances for Livingston.
 He contributed to their victorious 2003–04 Scottish League Cup campaign, including winning the penalty that Livingston scored to beat Dundee in the semi-final, and then coming on as a late substitute as they beat Hibernian in the 2004 Scottish League Cup final.
+He left Livingston following financial problems at the club.

-After being released after one season, he signed for Aberdeen in August 2004.
+He signed for Aberdeen in August 2004.
 Pasquinelli made ten league appearances for Aberdeen, before being released in March 2005 due to injury.

 After leaving Scotland in 2005, Pasquinelli later played in Argentina for Talleres and Sarmiento.
 While at Sarmiento, Pasquinelli scored 8 goals in 7 league games.

 He had spells at Barracas Central and Club Atlético San Telmo before retiring from football in 2013.